Trauma Therapy in Riverside, CA

 Trauma leaves a legacy of emotional damage that people struggle to cope with.
 Substance use disorders and trauma often repeat themselves in generations of the same family, as noted by NIDA.
 While some people live with raw feelings, others bury them, only to have them emerge as anger or other harmful behaviors.

 Trauma Therapy in Residential Treatment

 Our clients dealing with trauma and a substance use disorder must treat both issues together.
-Our residential treatment program provides a safe and comfortable setting to be able to work through trauma and substance abuse addiction.
-Digging up old, buried trauma can overwhelm a person who has used substances to avoid it for an extended period of time.
-In residential treatment at Everlast Recovery Centers, our exceptional therapists and staff are always available to assist our clients to cope with trauma when they need help processing their feelings.
+Our residential treatment program provides a safe and comfortable setting to work through trauma and substance abuse addiction.
+Digging up old, buried trauma can overwhelm a person who has used substances to avoid it for an extended period.
+In residential treatment at Everlast Recovery Centers, our exceptional therapists and staff are always available to assist our clients in coping with trauma when they need help processing their feelings.

 Our residential program also provides group therapy sessions that let our clients share experiences and learn from each other.
-In group therapy sessions, many of our clients find comfort in the fact that others have survived similar trauma, helping them feel less isolated and ashamed.
-Group therapy also provides the space needed for specific therapeutic modalities for treating trauma such as psychodrama or experiential therapy.
+In group therapy sessions, many of our clients find comfort that others have survived similar trauma, helping them feel less isolated and ashamed.
+Group therapy also provides the space for specific therapeutic modalities for treating trauma, such as psychodrama or experiential therapy.

-By offering trauma therapy at Everlast, our qualified therapists have the chance to break a cycle of trauma and substance abuse going back generations.
+By offering trauma-focused therapies at Everlast, our qualified therapists have the chance to break a cycle of trauma and substance abuse going back generations.
 Our residential treatment program gives people the time and intensive therapy they need to open up about trauma and start working through it.